Updated: This post about the Medela freestyle breast pump has been updated on October 2020 with new and relevant information.

 The Medela Freestyle breast pump allowed me to give my baby breast milk for the first 6 months of my baby’s life.

 The first 6 month’s are what is recommended by the world health organization too.

 Medela freestyle breast pump review.
 (Please note this post is NOT sponsored)

-Medela’s range of breast pumps cover all the potential needs of breastfeeding mums.
-Their pumps feature 2-Phase Expression technology, which mimics babies’ natural sucking rhythms, allowing you to express more breast milk in less time.
+There pumps feature a 2-Phase Expression technology, which mimics babies’ natural sucking rhythms, allowing you to express more breast milk in less time.